Ladylike

 Are you a hero?
 Or feeling a bit chicken?

-Ladylike is a reclaiming of the word (Ladylike) and a journey of four humans undoing the repressions and binaries of their past to create their own futures.
+Ladylike is a reclaiming of the word, a powerful journey following four inspiring humans as they undo and unravel the repressions and binaries of their past to create their own futures.

 About the piece: